mchmarny/gomaxprocstest/README.md

 For example, this request: [/cores/**4**/concurrency/**10**/calcs/**1000000000**]()

-Will run `1000000000` mathematical calculations in `10` separate goroutines with `runtime.GOMAXPROCS` set to `4` and result in response looking something like this:
+Will run `1000000000` mathematical calculations in `10` separate goroutines with `runtime.GOMAXPROCS` set to `4` and result in response looking something like this (number of `details` shorten for readability):

 ```json
 {